collective/collective.externalimageeditor/README.rst

 The activation of those services is controlled by settings in a specific control panel on the plone site setup.

-Currently, we support only pixlr but we plan to add fotoflexer and aviary.
+Currently, we support only pixlr, fotoflexer and aviary.

 You can view a `Demo <http://www.youtube.com/watch?v=tCCJelVmYOE>`_.

+Note that we integrate plone.protect to ensure a minimum level of security against CSRF attacks.

 Credits